-In conclusion, members thanked officers for their work in developing this piece of work and requested that this item be added as to the work programme.
+In conclusion, members thanked officers for their work in developing this piece of work and requested that a future item be added as to the work programme to ensure that the current 25/75% split between Greater Manchester and Local Authorities remained effective and in line with agreed principles.

-- 1. That the Overview and Scrutiny Committee endorse the following recommendations to the GMCA: - a) Note the forecast, as at the end of quarter 3, for 2022/23 business rates income including the 75:25 split between districts and GM investment.
+- 1. That the Overview and Scrutiny Committee endorse the following recommendations to the GMCA: - a) Note the forecast, as at the end of quarter 3, for 2022/23 business rates income including the 75:25 split between districts and GM investment. - b) Note the planned income for 2023/24. - c) Approve the proposed 2023/24 GM use of the 2022/23 business rates income (set at 25% of total benefit).

-- b) Note the planned income for 2023/24. - c) Approve the proposed 2023/24 GM use of the 2022/23 business rates income (set at 25% of total benefit). - d) Approve the proposal to bring back any further in-year commitments should the year end income exceed that forecast at quarter 3. - e) Note the position in respect of the devolution trailblazer deal for Greater Manchester. - 2.
-That the Business Rates retention Pilot be included in the Committees work programme for the forthcoming municipal year.
+- d) Approve the proposal to bring back any further in-year commitments should the year end income exceed that forecast at quarter 3. - e) Note the position in respect of the devolution trailblazer deal for Greater Manchester. - 2.
+That the Business Rates retention scheme be included in the Committees work programme for the forthcoming municipal year, specifically to ensure the effectiveness of current operation.